-Program Sales: need 2 for Saturday sessions and 1 for Sunday sessions – must arrive 15 minutes prior to the warm-ups start time.
+Program Sales (if applicable): need 1-2 for Saturday sessions and 1 for Sunday sessions – must arrive 15 minutes prior to the warm-ups start time.
 Sell meet programs and other items and answer general questions from spectators.
 Assists security workers with clean-up activities during and at the end of each session.

 Security: need 1-2 each session - must arrive by the warm-ups start time.
 Work with the Meet Marshall to be sure rules of safety are being followed throughout the swimming venue.
 Also responsible for checking condition of locker rooms and directing clean up activities at the end of each session.
 Assist spectators and swimmers as necessary.

-Stroke and Turn Judges: need 2-3 each session – must arrive 30 minutes before session start time.
+Stroke and Turn Judges: minimum of 2 each session – must arrive 30 minutes before session start time.
 This job must be trained before the meet.
 Minnesota Swimming provides the necessary information and certification.

 Safety Officer: need 1 each session – must arrive at start of warm-ups.
 Maintain pool deck presence in case of emergency, minor first aid needs, etc. Must be certified and trained before the meet.
 Contact coaches for more information.
 We are required to have a trained Safety Officer on deck; with no volunteer, we’ll need to hire one!